 Once you open a file in

 nano you can type whatever you want, and once you are done, use

 CTRL+X to close and save the file.

-I hope these Terminal commands were helpful, and I challenge you to have a play around with these.
+I hope these Terminal commands were helpful, and I challenge you to play with them.

 Let me know in the comments if there are any really good ones I might have missed.